Rudy Giuliani, Lindsey Graham and John Eastman subpoenaed by Fulton County DA in election probe – KION546

 By Sara Murray and Jason Morris, CNN

-The subpoenas also cover a handful of Trump’s other former legal advisers, including John Eastman, Jenna Ellis, Cleta Mitchell and Kenneth Chesebro.
+The subpoenas also cover a handful of the Trump campaign’s other former legal advisers, including John Eastman, Jenna Ellis, Cleta Mitchell and Kenneth Chesebro.

 Fulton County District Attorney Fani Willis has been leading the investigation digging into Trump’s actions in Georgia.
 Several state officials have already been subpoenaed and have appeared before the special grand jury.

-But the latest raft of subpoenas marks a new phase of grand jury activity that reaches into Trump’s inner circle.
+But the latest raft of subpoenas marks a new phase, as the grand jury seeks testimony from witnesses who were members of Trump’s inner circle.

-A spokesperson for Graham did not immediately respond to a request for comment.
-Bob Costello, Giuliani’s attorney, said he has not yet received a subpoena and declined to comment further.

 The Atlanta Journal-Constitution first reported the subpoenas.